robotwist/authentic-reader/RAILWAY_DEPLOYMENT.md

 1. **Build Failures**: Check Railway logs for dependency issues
 2. **Runtime Errors**: Check application logs in Railway dashboard
-3. **Port Issues**: Ensure the app listens on `process.env.PORT`
+3. **API Connection Issues**: Verify environment variables are set correctly
-4. **Environment Variables**: Verify all required variables are set
+4. **CORS Issues**: Ensure Railway URL is added to CORS configuration

-## Monitoring
+## Important Notes

-- Railway provides built-in monitoring and logs
+- The `VITE_API_URL` should NOT include `/api` at the end, as the API service automatically adds this
-- Check the "Deployments" tab for deployment status
+- Make sure to update both `VITE_API_URL` and `VITE_BACKEND_URL` in Netlify after Railway deployment
-- Use "Logs" tab for real-time application logs
+- The backend will be available at `https://your-app-name.railway.app/api/*` endpoints